Architecture in Fort Wayne

 Arts United Center

-Globally renowned architect Louis I. Kahn (1901-1974) envisioned the design for a visionary arts campus where Fort Wayne’s Museum of Art and Arts United Center now sit.
+Globally renowned architect Louis I. Kahn (1901-1974) envisioned the design for a visionary arts campus where the Fort Wayne Museum of Art and Arts United Center now sit.
 The Arts United Center, Kahn’s only theatre and the only building that was ever realized from his designs for the campus, dramatically exemplifies his numerous pioneering methods.
-Completed in 1973, this 660 seat venue is the only theatre ever designed by Louis Kahn, and the last of his buildings to be completed in his lifetime.
+Completed in 1973, this 660-seat venue is the only theatre ever designed by Louis Kahn, and the last of his buildings to be completed in his lifetime.

 It is the only Kahn building in the Midwest and one of eight proposed buildings on a campus that he conceived.
-Currently, the Arts United Center is home to the Fort Wayne Civic Theatre and Youtheatre and houses performances by the Fort Wayne Ballet, Philharmonic and others.
+The Arts United Center houses performances by the Civic Theatre, Fort Wayne Ballet, Philharmonic, and others.

 Tours can be scheduled at (260) 424-0646 and mmorgan@artsunited.org.